JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/How To Attract People Who Don't "Get You" - Secrets To Connect To Their Mindset (Without Judgment).md

 Why is that well , when you've got a great group of friends that love you and you love yourself then you're not gonna chase

 other peoples validation .

+8   passion

+ Now you gonna have a passion on yourself ...